-Another brand of tadalafil tablets called Cialis® is used in men for a completely different condition - please see the separate medicine leaflet called Tadalafil for erectile dysfunction if you have been prescribed this brand of tadalafil tablets.
+Another brand of tadalafil tablets called Cialis® is prescribed for men with two completely different conditions - please see the separate medicine leaflet called Tadalafil for erectile dysfunction or enlarged prostate if you have been prescribed this brand of tadalafil tablets.

 Before taking tadalafil

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking tadalafil it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking tadalafil it is important that your doctor knows:

 - If you are pregnant, trying for a baby, or breast-feeding.

-- If you have any other heart or blood vessel disease.
+- If you have any other heart problem or blood vessel condition.